djxgonzalez/us-drilling-redlining/notes/log-us-redlining-drilling.md

 ### Tasks
 - organize code and prep to post on GitHub
 - re-submit and/or respond to reviewers as needed
+- add Williams et al. (2021) citation for abandoned wells; maybe glean some details

 ---

+### 03.03.2022 Th
+- We got minor revisions from JESEE and some very positive (and kind) comments from peer reviewers
+- I made the revisions and re-submitted in the evening

 ### 01.31.2022 M
 - We got a desk rejection from Environmental Health; the editor did not think our study was a good fit (despite a recently-published call for more studies of structural racism in environmental health sciences)